nuarchik/language/README.md

 # Language
 ## Information about the programme:
-_In this programm you can learn different languages_
+_In this program, you can learn different languages ​​on your own or with a tutor who you can choose based on his brief description and practice with him in a free trial lesson._
 ## Developers:
 * nuarchik
 * Rosa-programmer